Prichard, Alabama: Government

-The current mayor of Prichard is Jimmy Gardner.
-Gardner was elected mayor in the 2016 municipal elections, defeating incumbent mayor Troy Ephriam.
+The current mayor of Prichard is Carletta Davis.
+Davis was elected mayor in the 2025 municipal elections, defeating incumbent mayor Jimmie Gardner who was seeking a third term.

+Davis is the first black female mayor of the city of Prichard.

-The city is served by a five-member city council, which is composed of five districts of equal size.
+The city has a five-member city council, which is composed of five districts of equal size.
 The city council is responsible for establishing the policies of the city of Prichard.
 The current council president is Earline Martin-Harris.
 The Prichard City Council meets every Thursday at 4:30 pm in the Council Chambers at Prichard City Hall.

 City pensions controversy

 In 2003, the city hired an actuary to analyze and summarize their employees’ pension plan.
 He warned the city that at the current rate of government spending the plan would run out of money by the summer of 2009.
-In September of that year, the city's pension fund ran out of money and stopped paying pensions.
+In September 2009, the city's pension fund ran out of money and stopped paying pensions.

 The city filed for bankruptcy again in October 2009.

 In 2010, Councilwoman Earline Martin-Harris suggested dissolving the city and offered an alternative budget which would make all city employees part-time employees.
-As of April 2011, pensioners had not received their pension checks nor had a budget been passed in eighteen months.
+In April 2011, pensioners had not received their pension checks nor had a budget been passed in eighteen months.

 The dispute continued into 2013, as the city did not reach an agreement with soon-to-retire employees.
 In response to these developments, four of these employees requested that U.S. Bankruptcy Judge William Shulman dismiss the city's bankruptcy.